rmkraus/video-search-and-summarization-devx/.devx/lab_setup/README.md

 ## Stopping the Blueprint

 Don't run these commands now!
-But these commands will help you shutdown the blueprint, when you are ready.
+But these commands will help you shutdown the Blueprint, when you are ready.

 <!-- tabs:start -->